spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 # Raspberry Pi Setup Guide for Stremula 1

-Complete setup guide for running Stremula 1 on Raspberry Pi with automatic startup and easy access via Stremio.
+Complete setup guide for running Stremula 1 on Raspberry Pi with automatic startup and Localtunnel integration.

 ## 📋 Prerequisites